 My current practice is as an independent midwife; providing private midwifery care with the aim of bridging the gap that some women feel they may not be able to achieve from their routine antenatal or postnatal care provider.
 The antenatal and postnatal services offered are tailored to meet your individual needs.
 You and your family are the main focus and your wishes are listened to, I bring to you my knowledge and experience confounded with current evidence based research.
 Thus enabling you to make fully informed decisions about your care with your family, aiming for you to feel fulfilment as well as trusting and valuing your total experience.

-Besides my work and my family life I am currently undertaking my masters in Public Health, as well as a breastfeeding specialist diploma which will enable me to sit the Lactation Consultants exam.
-I am thoroughly enjoying my learning and gaining a new wealth of knowledge to further support my practice.
+Besides my work and my family life, I have recently completed my Masters in Public Health, as well as a breastfeeding specialist diploma which will enable me to sit the Lactation Consultants examine September 2020.
+I am excited to now be certified as a Theta Healing practitioner.